We recently headed to ArtSector Gallery and Chimney Cafe 360 in Binangonan, Rizal. Is it worth the visit? Let’s find out.

 ArtSector Gallery Review – Is It Worth The Visit?

-My husband and I decided to go somewhere else, and it's really the first time we've been "out" since the lockdown.
-We didn't want to go somewhere too crowded, and I was looking for a breath of fresh air (as I've been mostly stuck at home for the last 7 months)--so we decided to go to ArtSector Gallery and Chimney Cafe 360 in Binangonan, Rizal.
+My husband and I decided to go somewhere else, and it’s really the first time we’ve been “out” since the lockdown.
+We didn’t want to go somewhere too crowded, and I was looking for a breath of fresh air.
+I’ve been mostly stuck at home for the last 7 months–so we decided to go to ArtSector Gallery and Chimney Cafe 360 in Binangonan, Rizal.

 How to Go to ArtSector Gallery

 We just relied on trust ol’ Google Maps to figure out how to go to ArtSector Gallery.